 The Housing First model is very effective in helping people who are homeless to maintain a permanent home in the community and stop them from moving around emergency services and sleeping rough.
 This is very often the case for people who have complex support needs that include addiction and mental health issues.
 Very often the people Depaul helps through the Housing First service are deemed as unable to live independently and maintain their home in the community.
-However through partnerships with the person themselves and other support services in the local community this is not the case for many of the people who are referred to Depaul’s Housing First service.
+However through partnerships, both with the person themselves and other support services in the local community, this is not the case for many of the people who are referred to Depaul’s Housing First service.

 The aim of the Housing First service is to identify, assess, place and support people who are homeless with complex needs into permanent housing from a range of temporary accommodation sources.
 Once they find a new home, the Housing First team works to coordinate appropriate supports around the individual so that they can remain in their own home.